Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Numerical Experiments

 In the first experiment we compare the OQA, ASUESA and NEST algorithms (both the standard and adaptive Lipschitz variants) and investigate how the objective function values behave on several test problems.
 The test problems considered in this experiment are the \texttt{ala} dataset with a squared hinge loss and a value $\lambda = 10^{-4}$, the \texttt{rcv1} dataset with a logistic loss and a value $\lambda = 10^{-4}$, and the \texttt{covtype} dataset with a squared hinge loss and a value $\lambda = 10^{-5}$.

 In Figure~\ref{fig:exp11} we plot the gap $f(x_k)-\phi_k^*$ vs the number of function evaluations and the gap $f(x_k)-\phi_k^*$ vs the cpu time.
 The figure shows the advantages of using an adaptive Lipschitz constant with the adaptive methods performing better than their original versions in most cases.
 Figure~\ref{fig:exp11} also shows that ASUESA+ performs very well, being the best algorithm on the first dataset, and the second best algorithm on the other two datasets.
+The numerical experiments highlight that the gap, $f(x_k) - \phi_k^*$, goes to zero \emph{monotonically} for our proposed methods, which matches our theoretical results.
+It is crucial to note that this does \emph{not} necessarily mean that the objective function value decreases monotonically.
+Note also that the results confirm that Nesterov's method is non-monotone as well (which is also observed in the study \cite{o2015adaptive}).